kkga/gamedesign-playlist/README.md

-Collection of articles, books, videos and other things I found useful for those interested in the topic.

 ### Classics
 - [I Have No Words & I Must Design (pdf)](http://www.costik.com/nowords2002.pdf) by Greg Costikyan
 - [Don't Be a Vidiot](http://www.costik.com/vidiot.html) by Greg Costikyan